SPECIAL ADVISING AREA

 Warren Wilson provides distinctive advantages for pre-vet students, especially those interested in large animal care.
 With multiple animal species on the farm, including horses, cattle, sheep, pigs and poultry, you’ll supplement your classroom learning by practicing veterinary practices directly with animals.

-In addition to learning traditional vet practices like weighing animals, giving shots, castration, and weaning, you will also experience incidental animal emergencies, including antibiotic treatment or broken bones.
+In addition to learning traditional veterinary practices like weighing animals, giving shots, castration, and weaning, you will also experience incidental animal emergencies, including antibiotic treatment or broken bones.
 You’ll develop your confidence working around animals and emerge equipped for graduate school.

 And with a variety of animal-related non-profit organizations in Asheville, you will deepen your experience through your community engagement.